tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 3. lunatic validator: Tendermint consensus forces correct validators to prevote and precommit only for values *v* that satisfy *valid(v)*.
 If faulty validators prevote and precommit for *v* although *valid(v)=false* this is misbehavior.

-*Remark 3.* In isolation, Point 3 violates validity (rather than agreement).
+*Remark.* In isolation, Point 3 violates validity (rather than agreement).

+Independently of a fork happening, punishing this behavior might be important to prevent forks altogether.
+This should keep attackers from misbehaving: if at most 1/3 of the voting power is faulty, this misbehavior is detectable but will not lead to a safety violation.
+Thus, unless they have more than 1/3 (or in some cases more than 2/3) of the voting power attackers have the incentive to not misbehave.
+If attackers control too much voting power, we have to deal with forks, as discussed in this document.

 ## Two types of forks